Jagdishk7/Advanced-Chat-App/README.md

 Namaste Chat App
 Namaste Chat App is a modern and feature-rich chat application that allows users to connect with their loved ones in real-time.
-With an intuitive user interface and powerful features, Vibe provides an immersive chat experience.
+With an intuitive user interface and powerful features, this provides an immersive chat experience.